port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 Self-service actions RBAC allows admins to finely control which users can execute which self-service actions, for example:

-- Let a developer provision a database only to his microservice or developer environment;
+- Let a developer provision a database only to his microservice or developer environment.
-- Specify that a new cluster provision request requires manual approval by the DevOps team;
+- Specify that a new cluster provision request requires manual approval by the DevOps team.
-- etc.

 ## Configure permissions for actions